 Format: 12 sessions, 40-50 minutes each, over 4 to 6 weeks

-Effectiveness: In randomized control trials the program has been shown to reduce substance use and weapon-carrying (in male) at one year follow up.
+Effectiveness: In randomized control trials the program has been shown to reduce substance use and weapon-carrying (in males) at one year follow-up.
 Results include:

-• 9% prevalence reduction in 30-day alcohol use among baseline drinkers
+• 9% reduction in past-30-day alcohol use among baseline drinkers

-• 25% prevalence reduction in one-year weapon-carrying among males
+• 25% reduction in one-year weapon-carrying among males